 Why invest in renewable energies?

-At the same time, the ambitious climate targets – such as the Paris Agreement or the EU’s Green Deal – can only be achieved if investments in increasing the energy efficiency of buildings are expanded significantly.
-For example, 35% of the buildings in the EU are over 50 years old and 75% are considered energy inefficient*.
-In the course of the EU’s renovation initiative, an additional EUR 275 billion in investments are to be made annually in this area up until 2030.
-Industrial and IT companies that are active in fields such as thermal insulation or electrical and digital building infrastructure can profit from this.
+Furthermore, the ambitious climate targets (keywords Paris Climate Agreement or EU Green Deal) can only be achieved if investments to increase the energy efficiency of buildings are significantly expanded.
+Currently, for example, 35% of buildings in the EU are over 50 years old and 75% of buildings are considered energy inefficient.
+As part of an EU renovation campaign, more than 200 billion euro of additional investment is to be made in this area every year until 2030.
+Industrial and IT companies that are active in areas such as thermal insulation or electrical and digital building infrastructures can benefit from this.
+(Source: EU Commission)

-Europe is especially dedicated when it comes to renewable energy, and Scandinavia is clearly leading the pack, because a great deal of technological progress is being made in these countries in particular.
-On the whole, it is impressive how much renewable electricity is now being generated in European countries.
-And there are also many, many companies operating in this field in the USA.
-Asia is still a bit behind at the moment, but it is safe to assume that this will change in the coming years and that the Asian markets will also offer attractive investment opportunities.
-The air pollution alone will force many countries to take action.
+Europe is particularly committed to renewable energy, with Scandinavia clearly leading the way, as a great deal is happening on the technological side in these countries in particular.
+Overall, it is impressive how much renewable electricity is now being produced in European countries.
+And many companies are also active in this area in the USA.
+Asia is still lagging somewhat behind, but we can assume that this will change in the next few years and that the Asian markets will also offer attractive investment opportunities.
+Air pollution alone is forcing many countries to take action.

 SmartEnergy-ESG-Aktien